Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 | Remediate the condition | Passed |
 | Verify the resulting compliance state | Passed |

-### 3. Device Enrollment

-WIN11-INTUNE-01 and WIN11-INTUNE-02 were enrolled in Microsoft Intune and joined to Microsoft Entra ID.
+### Test 1 – Enroll a Windows device in Intune
+...

-Both devices were successfully registered as Intune-managed Windows devices and appeared in the Intune admin center.
+### Test 2 – Verify that enrolled devices appear in the Intune admin center
+...

-### 4. Configuration Profile
+### Test 3 – Create and deploy a Configuration Profile

-A Windows Firewall configuration profile was created using the Settings Catalog.

-The following settings were configured:

-- Enable Public Network Firewall
-- Enable Log Dropped Packets

-The profile was assigned to the test device group containing WIN11-INTUNE-01 and WIN11-INTUNE-02.

-Intune reported successful deployment of both settings to both devices.
+...

+### Test 4 – Verify that the configured settings are applied
+...

+### Test 5 – Assign a Compliance Policy
+...

+...

 ### 5. Configuration Verification